wessberg/ts-evaluator/README.md

 `ts-evaluator` depends on `typescript`, so you need to manually install this as well.

-You may also need to install additional peer dependencies such as `jsdom` or `chalk` depending on the features you are going to use.
-Refer to the documentation for the specific cases where any of these may be relevant.
+You may also need to install `jsdom` depending on the features you are going to use.
+Refer to the documentation for the specific cases where it may be relevant.

 <!-- SHADOW_SECTION_INSTALL_END -->